 And let’s not forget we live in a world where ghosting and orbiting are also trends in dating.
-For those who aren’t familiar with the terms, allow me to break them down.
+For those who are not familiar with the terms, allow me to break them down.
 Ghosting is when one person in the relationship disappears completely without explanation.
 This is most commonly seen during the first few weeks of dating, usually before anything is solidified between the couple.
-For example, a guy and a girl go on a couple dates, they seem to have a good time together and when the guy reaches out to the girl for another date, she doesn’t respond, and when he reaches out again to follow up, there is more silence.
+For example, a guy and a girl go on a couple dates, they seem to have a good time together and when the guy reaches out to the girl for another date, she does not respond, and when he reaches out again to follow up, there is more silence.
 She has disappeared on him — ignores his attempts to reach out — but is still active online.
 (These genders are interchangeable; no matter your gender, you are subject to ghost or be ghosted.)

 There is usually no closure in a ghosting situation, which can leave the person who was “ghosted” with a sense of abandonment.
 As someone who has been ghosted before, I will say it is a truly terrible feeling.
 An even worse feeling comes from the other trend I mentioned, orbiting.
 Essentially, the person ghosts you but still lingers in your life, fully up-to-date on everything you do but does not want to actively be involved.
 For example, the person might have cut off all contact, but they are still liking your Instagram posts, watching your Snapchats and favoriting your Tweets.